codacy/codacy-detekt/docs/description/UselessPostfixExpression.md

 # UselessPostfixExpression

-This rule reports postfix expressions (++, --) which are unused and thus unnecessary.
+Reports postfix expressions (++, --) which are unused and thus unnecessary.
 This leads to confusion as a reader of the code might think the value will be incremented/decremented.
 However, the value is replaced with the original value which might lead to bugs.